McNICHOLS CO.

 Bar Grating Construction Types

-McNICHOLS offers five different construction types of Bar Grating: Welded, Heavy-Duty Welded, Swage-Locked, Press-Locked and Clinched.
+McNICHOLS offers five different construction types of Bar Grating: Standard-Duty Welded, Heavy-Duty Welded, Swage-Locked, Press-Locked, and Clinched.
 Most construction types can be cut down and fabricated into Bar Grating Stair Treads and other platform or landing sizes.

 The construction of Bar Grating, regardless of the type, is a manufacturing process that adjoins a number of parallel bearing bars with perpendicular crossbars.
 To do this, crossbars are either welded to the bearing bars, inserted into pre-punched bearing bars, or pressed and locked into a series of parallel bearing bars.
 Additionally, Bar Grating can be clinched together to form a hexagonal grid.